-Stories: The top story on digitl last week was about Westpac New Zealand delivering a Google Glass app even though the device doesn’t go on sale in the country until later this year.
+Stories: The top story last week was about Westpac New Zealand delivering a Google Glass app even though the device doesn’t go on sale in the country until later this year.
 While it makes sense from a publicity point of view, I suspect Westpac could have made better use of its resources.

-Also big on digitl was NZ lags global shift from fixed to mobile phone where I explain why we’re slow – this time it’s not all bad.
+Also big was NZ lags global shift from fixed to mobile phone where I explain why we’re slow – this time it’s not all bad.
 The other big story last week was about Telecom NZ beefing up its wi-fi network.
 Anything related to Telecom’s wi-fi network is popular with readers.

 My first comment piece went up at the IITP (Institute of IT Professionals) Techblog.
 I write about Te Akau ki Papamoa, a school which gave 250 students an iPad Mini.
 It’s not a rich school, but ahead of the curve when it comes to using technology in education.

 I also filed copy to NZ Business.
 Because it’s a print magazine, the latest stories won’t see daylight for a few weeks – last month the magazine’s website published a piece I wrote in the middle of 2013 about smartphone apps for business.
 It’s a fast-changing world and I guess an update is already overdue.